tomdjong/UniMath/README.md

 - UniMath/MoreFoundations/WeaklyContant.v

-  Some results on weakly constant functions from "Notions of Anonymous Existence in Martin-L&oumlf Type Theory" by Kraus et al.
+  Some results on weakly constant functions from "Notions of Anonymous Existence in Martin-Löf Type Theory" by Kraus et al.